yie1d/pydoll/docs/en/deep-dive/fingerprinting/behavioral-fingerprinting.md

 **Why Bigram Timing Matters:**

-When you type the word "the", you're not pressing three independent keys—you're executing a memorized motor sequence.
+When you type the word "the", you're not pressing three independent keys, you're executing a memorized motor sequence.
 Your brain and fingers have learned that "th" and "he" are common patterns, making them faster than rare combinations like "xq" or "zp".

 **The Science Behind It:**

 Research in motor learning shows:

 - **Frequently typed bigrams** (like "th", "in", "er") are stored as **motor chunks** in procedural memory
 - **Same-hand bigrams** are often faster than alternating hands (less coordination needed)
 - **Home row to home row** is faster than reaching for distant keys
 - **Awkward finger combinations** (like ring finger → pinky on same hand) are naturally slower

 This creates a **unique timing signature** for each person based on:

 1. Their typing style (touch typing vs hunt-and-peck)
 2. Keyboard layout familiarity
 3. Native language (Portuguese speakers have different bigrams than English speakers)